godotengine/godot-docs/classes/class_meshdatatool.rst

 Description
 -----------

-The MeshDataTool provides access to individual vertices in a :ref:`Mesh<class_Mesh>`.
+MeshDataTool provides access to individual vertices in a :ref:`Mesh<class_Mesh>`.
 It allows users to read and edit vertex data of meshes.
 It also creates an array of faces and edges.

-To use the MeshDataTool, load a mesh with :ref:`create_from_surface<class_MeshDataTool_method_create_from_surface>`.
+To use MeshDataTool, load a mesh with :ref:`create_from_surface<class_MeshDataTool_method_create_from_surface>`.
 When you are finished editing the data commit the data to a mesh with :ref:`commit_to_surface<class_MeshDataTool_method_commit_to_surface>`.

-Below is an example of how the MeshDataTool may be used.
+Below is an example of how MeshDataTool may be used.

 ::